pvs-hd-tea/LapsPython/docs/source/tutorial.rst

 Python primitives can be found found in ``dreamcoder/domains/<domain>/<domain>Primitives.py``.
 R primitives require the same path and file name but the **.R** file extension.
 LapsPython assumes the following conventions when parsing primitives:

 * Python primitives start with 1 underscore.
 Functions called by Python primitives start with 2 underscores.
 * R primitives have the same names as their Python equivalents but without preceding underscores.
 They are separated by at least 1 empty line.
+The left brace **{** is in the same line as the function header.

 LapsPython pipelines :doc:`GrammarParser <api/lapspython.extraction>`, :doc:`Translator <api/lapspython.translation>`, :doc:`ProgramExtractor <api/lapspython.extraction>` and :doc:`Statistics <api/lapspython.stats>` objects.
 Results are saved in ``checkpoints/<checkpoint>_<mode>.json`` where **<checkpoint>** is the corresponding checkpoint name and **<mode>** can be ``python`` or ``r``.